modir/laminas-book/docs/mvc.md

 them available to the caller through *getter* and *setter* public methods (like `getLogin()` and `setLogin()`, etc).

-> Model's behavior methods are not limited by getters and setters.
+!!! note
-> You can create other methods which manipulate model's data.
+    Model's behavior methods are not limited by getters and setters.
-> For example, you can define the `getFullName()` convenience method,
+    You can create other methods which manipulate model's data.
-> which would return the user's full name, like "Mr. John Doe".
+    For example, you can define the `getFullName()` convenience method, which would return the user's full name, like "Mr. John Doe".

 ### Repositories